In another world

 One of Scotland's most accomplished poetry and prose writers, he travelled with his notebook, his camera and a sound recorder to the areas of Europe most affected:

 - Eastern Germany

 - The Kostroma region of Russia.

-'In another world' is a display that records some of the processes through which Pow responded to what he found and the ways in which the Dying Villages Project took on forms that he had never envisaged.
+'In another world' was a display that recorded some of the processes through which Pow responded to what he found and the ways in which the Dying Villages Project took on forms that he had never envisaged.

 About Tom Pow

 Tom Pow was Bartholomew Writer in Residence at the National Library of Scotland in 2013, during which time he produced 'Concerning the Atlas of Scotland and other poems', which will be published in August.
 His papers are in the Library's collections.